 The Authority was established to allow the members to engage in cooperative local and regional planning and the coordination of government services and responsibilities to assist the members in the conduct of their affairs; to conduct studies and projects designed to improve and coordinate the common governmental responsibilities and services on a Valley area and regional basis; and to coordinate implementation programming.
-The Authority's board receives an ongoing Homeless Grants from County of Los Angeles and continues to pursue additional funding opportunities.
+The Authority's board continues to pursue additional funding opportunities.